Careers & Job Opportunities | Study Abroad – UK

 One of the most useful parts of Exeter employability support is CV and application guidance.

-Many students struggle because they do not know how to present their skills effectively to employers.
+Many students miss out on valuable opportunities because they are unsure how to present their skills, achievements, and experience effectively to employers.

 Career advisors help students improve: